fieldtrip/website/development/guideline/documentation.md

 ## What colors to use

 If you make schematic figures yourself we suggest the default Office 2007 color scheme.
-The lighter (pastel) colors are made by making the images 50% transparent (//right-button// click on figure, then change transparency under _format shape_), or by using the RGB values in the boxes below.
+The lighter (pastel) colors are made by making the images 50% transparent (_right-button_ click on figure, then change transparency under _format shape_), or by using the RGB values in the boxes below.
 Also, we suggest using the Calibri or Arial font in figures.
 Here you can download Adobe Illustrator swatch (palette) and an example.

 {% include image src="/assets/img/development/guideline/documentation/fieltrip_palette.png" %}